hainkorer/CasperLabs-Curve-DAO/CONTRIBUTING.md

   - You can also filter by appending e. g. "state:open" to the search string.
   - More info on [search syntax within GitHub](https://help.github.com/articles/searching-issues)

-## Contributing to DragonLair - Casper Blockchain
+## Contributing to Curve DAO - Casper Blockchain

 All contributions to this repository from September 9, 2021 on are considered to be licensed under GNU License.